Joe Sugg: Graphic novels and book

-Sugg is the author of the graphic novel Username: Evie, published in 2015 by Hodder & Stoughton.
+Sugg created the storyline and characters for the graphic novel Username: Evie, published in 2015 by Hodder & Stoughton.
 The writing is by Matt Whyman, with illustrations by Amrit Birdi.
 The story is about bullied teenage schoolgirl Evie, who dreams of a place she can be herself.
 Her terminally ill father creates a virtual reality for her, but dies before it is completed.
 After he leaves her an app that allows entry, Evie is transported into a world where everything is influenced by her personality.
 Username: Evie became the fastest-selling graphic novel in the UK since records began, selling 13,745 copies in its debut week.
 A sequel, Username: Regenerated, was published in 2016, and the third and final graphic novel in the series, Username: Uprising, was released in 2017.

 In March 2022, Sugg announced that he had written a book called Grow, a part memoir, part practical guide about reconnecting with nature in the digital age, which was published in September 2022.